Last modified on January 17, 2023

 “Electronic data interchange enables enterprises to exchange business-critical information (e.g., purchase orders, invoices, booking requests, custom status information, etc.) with their ecosystem of trading partners electronically.
 Shortly, EDI is a set of protocols that empower businesses to communicate with each other, and under EDI we mean the transmission, message flow, document format, and the software that interprets the documents.
 The EDI message normally includes the same information, as the paper one, however, switching to electronic processes has significantly improved the way trading partners can do business with each other.”

-Hybrid integrations are becoming increasingly relevant when businesses need to be able to connect the old world (their legacy IT systems) with the new world (cloud-based SaaS applications).
+Hybrid integrations are becoming increasingly relevant when businesses need to be able to connect their legacy IT systems with cloud-based applications.
 Hybrid is a bridge between on-premise technologies and cloud-based applications.

-iPaaS can be considered as a hybrid integration platform (HIP).
-It is an ideal tool for bridging the gap between legacy and modern applications.
+EiPaaS (enterprise integration platform as a service) can be considered as a hybrid integration platform (HIP).
+An integration platform is designed for large-scale integration to the gap between legacy and modern applications.
 As changing IT systems is not a sustainable option for most enterprises, there needs to be an integration layer that is capable of connecting different interfaces through different protocols.
-Whether the IT system needs to receive information from the cloud or things, or it should send data to business partners who have moved their operations to the cloud, an integration platform is an enabler of communication between these different architectures.
+Whether the IT system needs to receive information from the cloud or internet of things (IoT) devices, or it should send data to business partners who have moved their operations to the cloud, an integration platform is an enabler of communication between these different architectures.

-There could be other challenges during the implementation process, such as firewalls, different protocols, different standards and data formats, lack of APIs.
+There could be other challenges during the development process, like firewalls, different protocols, different standards and data formats, lack of APIs.
 All these can be easily tackled with an enterprise integration platform.

 What makes it even more difficult to successfully execute hybrid integration scenarios is that you rarely need to connect only two systems.
-Typically, enterprises need to communicate with several parties (if not with hundreds), and in that case, an enterprise integration platform comes handy with its power of tackling challenging, complex integrations.
+Typically, enterprises need hundreds of internal and external connections and in that case an enterprise integration platform is their best choice to tackle a hybrid environment.

 iPaaS vs. ESB